 VBL Analyst Calls

 The company’s strong earnings received mixed reactions from brokerages.
 Analysts at ICICI Securities maintained the ‘hold’ rating for the stock with a price target of ₹1,400.
-The brokerage firm said that while they are positive on the company, upside in the stock is capped at the company’s current valuation.
-Axis Securities, on the other hand, maintained its ‘buy’ rating for the stock with a price target of ₹1,600.
-The firm noted that VBL’s March quarter results was a beat on all counts.
+The brokerage firm said that while they are positive about the company, the upside in the stock is capped at the company’s current valuation.
+On the other hand, Axis Securities maintained its ‘buy’ rating for the stock with a price target of ₹1,600.
+The firm noted that VBL’s March quarter results were a beat on all counts.
 Motilal Oswal also maintained its ‘buy’ rating for the stock with a price target of ₹1,690.